 Domestic sales and exports

-Business sentiment is clearly being hampered by the wide range of challenges that they are dealing with.
-Reflecting the subdued domestic sales performance, customer demand is among the most prominent growing issues for businesses.
-Indeed, 36% of companies cite this in the latest survey period, meaning that the issue is only more commonplace in the South West.
+Business sentiment is clearly being dampened by the wide range of challenges that companies face.
+Customer demand is now the most prominent growing issue for businesses in the West Midlands.
+In Q1 2023, 40% of companies cite this challenge, meaning that the issue is only more commonplace in Wales and Yorkshire & Humberside.

 Difficulties in the labour market remain widespread.
-The availability of non-management skills remains the most prevalent growing challenge in the region, with 38% of companies experiencing problems.
-This is closely followed by staff turnover, which is a source of difficulty for 32%.
-That said, the percentage of businesses citing each of these issues does now appear to be easing off, after surging to record rates during 2021 and early 2022.
-This suggests that recruitment difficulties are beginning to ease.
+The availability of non-management skills still sits among the most prevalent challenges in the region, with 34% of companies experiencing growing problems.
+This is closely followed by staff turnover, which is a source of difficulty for 31%.
+That said, the percentage of businesses citing each of these issues does now appear to be lessening, after surging to record rates during 2021 and early 2022.
+This suggests that recruitment difficulties are beginning to dissipate.

 Input and selling prices, and profits growth